-One of a kind, Pride of America is known for sailing the islands of Hawaii, year-round.
-This ship may be old but we love it.
-Some say it’s in need of refurbishment again (the last one was in 2016), but there is no doubt that the cruise itinerary in Hawaii is unbeatable, with fantastic ship excursions to match.
+One of a kind, Pride of America is known for sailing the islands of Hawaii year-round.
+This ship may be old, but we love it.
+Some say it needs refurbishment again (the last one was in 2016), but there is no doubt that the cruise itinerary in Hawaii is unbeatable, with fantastic ship excursions to match.

-We recommend booking a cruise package, where you stay in a hotel for one week in Oahu, followed by a 7-night inter-island cruise on board Pride of America to visit the other 3 islands of Maui, Big Island and Kaua`i.
+We recommend booking a cruise package, where you stay in a hotel for one week in Oahu, followed by a 7-night inter-island cruise on board Pride of America to visit the other three islands of Maui, Big Island, and Kaua’i.
 An unforgettable 2-week vacation!

 The Sun Class

 - Destinations: Asia, Alaska, Bahamas, Caribbean, Panama Canal

 The Sun class ships in NCL’s fleet were built between 1999 and 2001.
 They are two of Norwegian Cruise Line’s smallest ships and around half the size of the largest ships in the fleet.
 Restaurants and the classic amenities on board are good, but only choose these small ships if you want a more intimate cruise experience and have a great itinerary.

 They are most suited to couples as no solo or Haven suite cabins are on board.